Starstream language specification

 letdeclaration earlier in the current scope or one of its parents, but not child scopes. - Arithmetic operators:

-/and%are floored.%has the same sign as the divisor.
+/and%are floored for signed types.%has the same sign as the divisor.- For unsigned types,

 - Unary

--applies to integers.
+-applies to signed integers only.
+Negating an unsigned integer is a type error.
 Unary!applies to booleans. - Comparison operators:

 !,&&,||accept booleans and produce booleans.&&and||are short-circuiting.